-Learning loss refers to the possibility that students may experience loss of literacy and numeracy skills due to being away from a formal learning environment for extended periods of time.
-Today, this has become a widespread concern for educators and parents alike as schools do their best to protect teachers and students from the spread of the COVID-19 virus.
+Learning loss refers to the possibility that students may experience a loss of literacy and numeracy skills due to being away from a formal learning environment for extended periods.
+This has become a widespread concern for educators and parents alike as schools do their best to protect teachers and students from the COVID-19 virus.

 According to Edsurge, children have not only experienced learning setbacks but have been exposed to fewer social experiences.
 All this at the same time that their educators have found themselves in worsening working conditions.
 For example, “stress from job uncertainty and mental health declines.”
 This is in conjunction with more students learning in a hybrid environment (38%).
-Their educators are having to adjust to never-before-seen challenges.
+As a result, their educators have to adjust to never-before-seen challenges.

 How widespread is learning loss?

 According to a study by NWEA, math and reading levels were lower than usual for third through eighth graders during fall 2021.
-The study noted that this was most notable for Black and Hispanic students and students who live in less wealthy states.
-In addition, they found that most students ended the year with lower achievement compared to before the pandemic, especially when related to math.
+The study noted that this was most notable for Black and Hispanic students living in less wealthy states.
+In addition, they found that most students ended the year with lower achievement than before the pandemic, especially related to math.

 In a December 2021 Politico article, Michael Petrilli of the Thomas B. Fordham Institute said, “We haven’t seen this kind of academic achievement crisis in living memory.”